RJMorriss/1310-Program1/README.md

         - Remove the ride at the specified index in the rideArr
         - Move all further rides down
         - Update rideCount
+    - void printRides()
+        - Loops through the rideArr and calls the printRide() member function on each Ride

 ### Data Class (Ride Class)
 This class will represents a ride, the ride will contain a series of information about themselves describing a variety of attributes